-6.4.2.1.3 rabbitmq_auth_backend_cache
+6.4.2.1.3 rabbitmg auth backend cache

 This RabbitMQ plugin provides the ability to cache authentication and authorization results obtained from an external authentication and/or authorization service for a configurable amount of time reducing the amount of load on the external server providing authentication and/or authorization.
 The following snippet shows how to configure message broker to use cache plugin.
 In this case authentication and authorization backend results are cached for 1 minute: